Skip to main content

 • resolve conflicts when they happen

-2. The Sync & Backup panel in the workspace
+2. The Cloud Sync panel in the workspace

-The main workspace also includes a Sync & Backup panel in the side UI.
-It is useful for checking:
+The workspace Cloud Sync panel is useful for checking:

 • current status